fooziex/fooziex.github.io/README.md

 [Q-Dir](http://q-dir.com/): "great alternative file manager for Windows with a amazing Quadro-View technique"

-[ShutUp10++ (from O&O)](https://www.oo-software.com/en/shutup10): "Decide for yourself how important your “comfort” is when weighed up with your privacy and how to protect it"
+[ShutUp10++](https://www.oo-software.com/en/shutup10): "Decide for yourself how important your “comfort” is when weighed up with your privacy and how to protect it"

 [Sysinternals Suite](https://docs.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite): "utilities to help you manage, troubleshoot and diagnose your Windows systems and applications"